Naga Morich and the quest for the world's hottest pepper

 Another year, another world's hottest pepper.
 2012 had barely dawned when previous holder of the hottest pepper, Dr Bosland of the Chile Pepper Institute had the contents of his fields tested and low and behold, a new world's hottest.
 This time is the Trinidad Scorpion Morouga.
 With some impressive looking graphs and charts, the Morouga topped out at a shade over 2 million SHU, with an average rating of 1,207,764.
 They tested a few other peppers and put the new top five as: Morouga Scorpion, Chocolate 7 Pot, 7 Pot, Trinidad Scorpion and Bhut Jolokia.

-Will it stop at the Morouga?
+Will it stop at the Carolina Reaper?
 Of course not.
-There are already rumours flying about whether "HP22B" will be hot enough to take the title - as well as whether it is actually the same as the 7 Pot Primo.
 While there is money to be made from selling seeds and products made from peppers, there will always be claims and counter claims for the world's hottest chili pepper.
 The point being, are these really all different peppers or just different shaped pods?
 You can test the same variety of chili grown in two different climates and get very different SHU readings.
 You can test all the pods from a single plant and get another range of numbers, you can even test different parts of the same pod and get yet more heat levels, but what you cannot easily test is whether one pepper is really genetically different from another pepper.
 And that is what makes it such a game with no possible winner.
 Someone will always be willing to grow a hot pepper, give it a likely sounding provenance and a shiny new name and get a slightly higher Scoville rating.

 thechileman and the world's hottest peppers